attack-monkey/Lean-Functional-Typescript/README.md

 ```

-When the unwrap or mutate macro is called, the handler recieves the 'unwrapped value' and the handler itself represents the 'unwrapped context'.
+When an unwrap or mutate macro is called, the handler recieves the 'unwrapped value', and the handler itself represents the 'unwrapped context'.
-In this 'unwrapped context' - the unwrapped value DOES NOT MUTATE.
-Calling the mutate macro only mutates the state of the mutable, but that new state is only made available upon calling unwrap or mutate again.
+In this 'unwrapped context' - the unwrapped value cannot be mutated directly.
+Calling the mutate macro only mutates the state of the mutable, but that new state is only made available upon a creating a new 'unwrapped context'.
 This ensures that `mutable` doesn't violate purity by mutating values in a currently running macro.

 Pure Functions
 ==============